-More than 425 scholarships and grants are listed on these pages.
-Some are available exclusively to law students, but all are available to law students even if undergraduate and graduate students are also eligible.
+The scholarships listed on this page are available to law students.
 Some of the information is given as a service by the Academic Support Office and other non-Wake Forest Law sources, so we cannot guarantee the accuracy of the information.

 To be competitive for any scholarship, write an outstanding essay with concrete details.
-Seek recommendations from professors and others who know you well and can give concrete information about you.
+Seek recommendations from professors and others who know you well and can give specific information about you.

 Searching for scholarships involves creativity and work.
 Think broadly while looking for sources of scholarships.
 Some common sources of scholarships are

 - Civic associations

 - Employers (former, current, or potential), including employers of parent or spouse

 - Organizations devoted to preserving ethnic or cultural heritage